slowernews/wisdom-tldr/README.md

 Negotiate while advancing.
 The more you take, the more you can give back in meaningless concessions.

 ===
+###On money

+RULE: Making money is adding value.

+CHALLENGE: [Negotiation](#on-negotiation) establishes the exchange rate between money and value.

+===
 ###On investment

 > *'The safest way to double your money is to fold it over once and put it in your pocket.' -- Kin Hubbard*

+> *'When forced to choose, I will not trade even a night’s sleep for the chance of extra profits.'*

+> *'Never lose money.
+Rule No. 2: don’t forget rule No. 1.' -- Warren Buffett*

 > *'Wherever oil goes, the stock market goes.'*

+===
+###On wealth

+Being rich is not counting your money all day but being free.

+> *'Some people are so poor, all they have is money.'*

+> *'It's nice to have a lot of money, but you know, you don't want to keep it around forever.
+I prefer buying things.
+Otherwise, it's a little like saving sex for your old age.' -- Warren Buffett*

+===
+###On success

+There are no shortcuts for success.

+> *'Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming.' -- John Woode*

 ===
 ###On luck and random